rokopt/spec/src/architecture/m1/ethereum-bridge.md

     receiver: Address,
     // the amount of ETH token to mint
     amount: Amount,
-    // min number of confirmations needed for mints
+    // minimum number of confirmations needed for mints
     min_confirmations: u8,
     // height of the block at which the message appeared
     height: u64,